Daniel-Son002/cs254-tamarin/ex1/README.md

 # Example 1

 The goal of example 1 is to get you familiar with Tamarin syntax and how to perform specific actions.
+In this exercise, we will model a participant communicating by generating a secret key and sending a symmetrically encrypted message.
 Open `exSenc.spthy` and follow the instructions inside.

 To launch Tamarin and verify the lemmas, run `tamarin-prover interactive ex1/`